 p.
 32: “Gómez…and others added that there is a need to carefully consider the connection between sexual harassment and DEI in evaluation, par- ticularly as DEI efforts are needed to protect groups at highest risk of harass-ment.“

 Stanford University CASBS Fellow (2021-22)

 Dr. Jennifer M Gómez has been awarded the Stanford University CASBS Fellowship for the 2021-22 academic year!

 CASBS, or the Center for Advanced Study in the Behavioral Sciences at Stanford University, brings together deep thinkers from diverse disciplines and communities to advance understanding of the full range of human beliefs, behaviors, interactions, and institutions.
 A leading incubator of human-centered knowledge, CASBS facilitates collaborations across academia, policy, industry, civil society, and government to collectively design a better future.

-Gómez’ plan for the CASBS Fellowship Year is to write her first academic book: Cultural Betrayal, Sexual Abuse, & Healing for Black Women & Girls: From Black Lives Matter to MeToo (Publisher: APA Books).
+Gómez’ plan for the CASBS Fellowship Year is to write her first academic book: The Cultural Betrayal of Black Women & Girls: A Black Feminist Approach to Healing from Sexual Abuse (Publisher: American Psychological Association).

 Discrimination, Violence, & Healing in Marginalized Communities

 Co-Editors: Jennifer M. Gómez, Ph.D., Robyn L. Gobin, Ph.D., & Melissa L. Barnes, M.S.